The International Baccalaureate (IB) Curriculum: An All-round Education to Develop Internationally-minded Individuals

 IB curriculum standards

 The PYP is a transdisciplinary program and provides standards for the 6 subject areas, Language Arts, Mathematics, Science, Social Studies, The Arts, and Personal, Social, and Physical Education (PSPE).
 These standards are divided into phases of learning, with the recognition that learners in the same classroom may be in different phases of learning.
-These phases are not limited to specific grades, though teachers will identify which standards in various phases are most appropriate for their Program of Inquiry (POI) and current learners.
-These standards will change every year in response to the POI and importantly to the needs and development of the learners in the class.
-The standards from the IB will be the main standards that will be used for report cards that are sent home to parents during the year.
+These phases are not limited to specific grades, although teachers will identify which standards from various phases will be the most appropriate for their Program of Inquiry (POI) and current learners.
+These standards will change every year in response to the POI and the needs and development of the learners in the class.
+The IB standards will be the main standards used for the report cards that are sent home to parents during the year.

 Grade aligned standards